UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-propositions.lagda.md

         ( surjection-equiv equiv-bool-Fin-2))
 ```

-### Suspensions _almost_ commute with propositional truncations

-The problem is that empty types suspend to a two-element set.
-This is easily
-fixed by adjusting the truncation level, and we do have that
-`Σ (trunc-Prop X) = trunc-Set (Σ X)`.
+### The suspension of the propositional truncation is the set-truncation of the suspension

 ```agda
 module _